iechor/docs/content/security/for-developers/access-tokens.md

 ---
 title: Create and manage access tokens
-description: Learn how to create and manage your personal Docker Hub access tokens to securely push and pull images programmatically.
+description: Learn how to create and manage your personal iEchor Hub access tokens to securely push and pull images programmatically.
-keywords: docker hub, hub, security, PAT, personal access token
+keywords: iechor hub, hub, security, PAT, personal access token
 aliases:
-- /docker-hub/access-tokens/
+- /iechor-hub/access-tokens/
 ---

-You can create a personal access token (PAT) to use as an alternative to your password for Docker CLI authentication.
+You can create a personal access token (PAT) to use as an alternative to your password for iEchor CLI authentication.

 Compared to passwords, PATs provide the following advantages: